Jacobng19/SEIM-With-Attacks/README.md

 *Ref 10: Custom Log

+- One of the last steps before creating the map visualization of all the attacks was the bring the logs from the virtual machine to the log analytics workspace that I created earlier.
+Since I used a script to create a custom log within the VM, I also had to use a custom log and tell the workspace where to pull the log from the VM.
+Once this was created, I tested if everything was connected and turned the VM back on to let threat actors start their attacks.

 ### Part 7: Workbook & Map Visualization

 ![Screenshot 2024-04-29 143518](https://github.com/Jacobng19/SEIM-With-Attacks/assets/167641578/72e9448b-1635-4e1b-982a-e24dff2386a7)

 *Ref 11: Workbook Creation

+- The final step was to get the workbook/map created, although it wasn't a super simple process since I was using a custom log.
+I got the data of the custom logs parsed and was able to create the map to show where the live attacks were coming from.
+I messed around a little with the map till I found the best method using longitude and latitude.
+Below you can see the results of running the VM for about 6 hours.

 ![Screenshot 2024-04-29 144838](https://github.com/Jacobng19/SEIM-With-Attacks/assets/167641578/25616134-46c3-40c8-8977-e08207d09a02)
 *Ref 12: Final Attack Map